The golden hour problem

 Rule of thumb: Delay unknown updates by default, fast-track known security fixes deliberately.

-If you take nothing else from this post, implement a 7-day cooldown on your automated CI/CD dependency updates and IDE extension updates this week.
-The configuration is minimal, the protection is immediate, and the risk reduction is real.
+If you take nothing else from this post, set a 7-day cooldown on your automated CI/CD dependency updates and IDE extension updates this week.
+The config is minimal.
+The protection is immediate.

 Attackers are counting on you to adopt their malicious packages immediately.
 Make them wait.